barbagroup/geoclaw-landspill/README.md

 ```

 The script `run.py` can automatically download topography data and hydrologic
-data from USGS database.
+data from the USGS database.
 So after running a case with `run.py`, users should find
 the topography and hydrologic data files at the path specified in the case setup.
 For example, in the `utah_maya` case, the `utah_maya/setrun.py` specifies that
 the topography file is `cases/common-files/salt_lake_1.asc`.
 But `run.py` can
 not find `cases/common-files/salt_lake_1.asc`, so it will try to download the
-topography data from USGS database according to the extent set in the
+topography data from the USGS database according to the extent set in the
 `utah_maya/setrun.py`, and it will save the data to `cases/common-files/salt_lake_1.asc`.
-The hydrologica data follows the same rule.
+The hydrologic data follows the same rule.
 If in the future a user creates
 his/her own simulation case without providing topography/hydrology data,
 the `run.py` will do the same.
-Currently the `run.py` can only automatically
+Currently, the `run.py` can only automatically
 download data for the regions inside the US.

 To control how many CPU cores are used for a simulation, set the environment